-I Tried Making Corn Potage Soup with Umaibo Corn Puff Snack
+I Tried Making Corn Potage Soup with Umaibo Puffcorn

 When I went out the other day, I stopped by a grocery store and bought an assortment of nine different flavors of Umaibo (うまい棒).

-If you are a Dagashi (cheap and relatively small Japanese snacks and candies) lover, you should know these Japanese corn puff snacks since Umaibo is a very famous Dagashi snack.
+If you are a Dagashi (cheap, unique, and relatively small Japanese snacks and candies) lover, you should know these Japanese corn puffs since Umaibo is a very famous Dagashi snack.

-Umaibo, literally meaning “Delicious Stick” in Japanese, is a cylindrical bar shaped corn puff with a pleasant crispy texture, which is sometimes said to be the king of Dagashi snacks.
+Umaibo, literally meaning “Delicious Stick” in Japanese, is a cylindrical bar-shaped puffed corn snack with a pleasant crispy texture and is sometimes said to be the King of Dagashi snacks.

-Nevertheless, a bar of Umaibo only costs 10 yen (about 0.1 USD) in Japan, and besides there are a rich variety of flavors in the series and many of them are very unique in taste.
+Nonetheless, a stick of Umaibo only costs 10 yen (about 0.1 USD) in Japan, and besides, there are a rich variety of flavors in the series and many of them are very unique in taste.

 Because of this, some Japanese like to use Umaibo as ingredients in dishes.
 They create their own recipes using the puffcorn and share them on the internet.

 Today, I actually tried one of those recipes that became a topic of conversation on some Japanese websites before, which is on cookpad.com.

 Corn Potage Soup Recipe Using Umaibo